Sbosvk/digibyte-wiki/framework/terminology.md

 These terminologies can be frightening for the uninitiated, and makes participating in conversations a lot harder than it needs to be.

-In this article we break it down for you, to help you get a grasp of some of the most commonly used terminology in the DigiByte ecosystem.
+In this article we break it down for you, to help you get a grasp of some of the commonly used terminology in the DigiByte ecosystem.

 # Technology